-You’ve probably seen one of these really cool flash animated presentations on YouTube and thought to yourself: Wow I want one of those animations….but you soon found out that it’s too expensive to have one made, and doing one yourself is just impossible because there is no tool out there that lets you do it….right?
+You’ve probably seen one of those really cool flash animated presentations on YouTube and thought to yourself: Wow I want one of those animations….But you soon find out that it’s too expensive to have one made, and doing one yourself is just impossible because there is no tool out there that lets you do it….right?

 Well, you’re wrong!
 Now you can Do-It-Yourself!

-Once you have learned the five steps to “creating an awesome Powtoon”, you will be able to create your very own cool animated “presentation-cartoon” (Powtoon) using PowToon’s brand new online presentation software.
+Once you have learned the five steps to “creating an awesome Powtoon”, you will be able to create your very own cool animated “presentation-cartoon” (Powtoon) using PowToon’s awesome online presentation software.

 Functionally it’s as easy as creating a PowerPoint or Keynote presentation, but there are a few new things that you need to consider – (after you finished reading this article please refer to our video tutorial: How To Create A Product Demo Powtoon)

 So here are the steps to create an awesome 90 seconds product demo clip:

 You need to create a script that describes what will happen in every “scene”.

 We recommend working with the following simple guidelines to create an engaging and captivating flow: